 Visiting the Historic Sights and Christmas Market in Rothenburg ob der Tauber, Germany

-The Christmas Market in the medieval town of Rothenburg ob der Tauber, Germany is nothing short of enchanting.
-It was my favorite market during a week-long visit in Bavaria, Germany during the Advent Season.
+The Christmas Market in the medieval town of Rothenburg ob der Tauber, Germany, is nothing short of enchanting.
+It was my favorite market during a week-long visit in Bavaria during the Advent Season, and a more recent visit confirmed all those feelings.
 It isn’t the easiest to get to, but you will be duly rewarded for making the effort.

 *This post contains affiliate links, so I may earn a small commission when you make a purchase through links on my site at no additional cost to you.